STRATEGIC PLAN 2023 - 2026

 GOAL:

-Respond to the State’s current and emerging workforce needs by providing innovative approaches to relevant skills training for individual and business growth.
+Respond to the State’s current and emerging workforce needs by providing innovative and equitable approaches to relevant skills training for individual and business growth.

 OBJECTIVE ONE: Develop an effective approach as to how our seven colleges will work in concert (structures, systems, apprenticeships, budgets) to enhance collaboration while providing the education and training needed in local communities and across the state.

-OBJECTIVE THREE: In collaboration with industry partners, create additional pathways for students through badging, micro- and stackable credentials, non-credit to credit, apprenticeships, and prior learning assessment approaches.
+OBJECTIVE TWO: In collaboration with industry partners, create additional pathways for students through badging, micro- and stackable credentials, non-credit to credit, apprenticeships, and prior learning assessment approaches.

-OBJECTIVE FOUR: Develop a data dashboard and assessment criteria including financial indicators to determine the effectiveness of existing programs and provide insights and direction for future programming.
+OBJECTIVE THREE: Develop a data dashboard and assessment criteria including financial indicators to determine the effectiveness of existing programs and provide insights and direction for future programming.

 FINANCIAL